leils/EXPLO-EAP01-01-DP02-PareidoliaElectron/README.md

 # Pareidolia port to Electron + Vue template

+"Pareidolia" exhibit, aka "Eye Spy"

+Press `m` to toggle admin mode.
+In admin mode, use arrow keys to navigate and `d` to delete a drawing.

 template tested with node v17.9.1.

-This template demonstrates common uses of Electron and Vue at the Exploratorium.

 ## To build or run use one of these commands: